What is Otherworld?

 Vacation mode means effectively removing your character from the flow of the game.
 You can enter vacation mode from your Profile page.
 While a character is in vacation mode, they do not generate bonus AP, they cannot see anything, cannot be played and are invisible to others.
 Characters maintain their inventory while in vacation mode.
 You can choose to return at any time.
 Inactive characters will automatically enter vacation mode if the player hasn't checked them in 8 days.

-You can rest by selecting Rest from the Actions section in the side panel.
+Resting is a way to recover health and AP.
 Resting generates hunger.
 If your hunger is maxed out, you can no longer rest because your stomach is rumbling too bad.
 If you are wounded, resting is used to heal.
 If your health is maxed out, you start gaining AP as long as your AP is less than 300.
+The resting button appears in the side panel when your AP or health is low.
+There is a cooldown (currently 5 minutes).

 Characters and animals gain thirst when they travel.
 Water is used as 'fuel' for traveling.
 It's still possible to travel even if you have no water, but if your thirst meter reaches 0, you start losing health.
 If you have a waterskin, water inside will be consumed automatically when you travel.
 Nowadays, you will also drink out of cups or even directly out of your inventory.
 Domesticated animals use a travel bowl in a similar manner.